Home » Sidemount Diving Articles » Is Sidemount …? FAQs

 What is a sidemount BCD?

-A sidemount BCD is specifically designed for sidemount diving.
-It comprises a harness system for cylinder attachment at the sides, a buoyancy wing on the back, and a bungee system to keep tanks in trim to the diver.
+sidemount BCD is specifically designed for sidemount diving.
+As such, it comprises a harness system for cylinder attachment at the sides, a buoyancy wing on the back, and a bungee system to keep tanks in trim to the diver.
 There are two design styles of sidemount BCD: Florida-style and Mexican-style.

 What are the disadvantages of sidemount diving?